asurazur/bisection-method-calculator/README.md

     1. Run from script
-        make sure to have python installed in your device open your terminal and run these commands: pip install -r requirements.txt
+        make sure to have python installed in your device make sure to open your terminal in the directory and run these commands: pip install -r requirements.txt
             python main.py